seanr7/h2lqo/supReiW24/README.md

 ### Cite as

 S. Reiter and S. W. R. Werner.
-Code, Data and Results for Numerical Experiments in "Interpolatory model order reduction of large-scale dynamical systems with root mean squared error measures" (version 1.0), March 2024. doi:10.5281/zenodo.1072952
+Code and Results for Numerical Experiments in "Interpolatory model order reduction of large-scale dynamical systems with root mean squared error measures" (version 1.0), March 2024. doi:10.5281/zenodo.1072952